name-k/frontend-template/README.md

 ## Noticeable features
 - lazy gulp modules load
-- lots of caching and speed optimizing
 - webpack with babel for js
-- tasks for: templates, styles, rasterized images, svg, any other static assets
+- tasks for: templates, styles, svg, rasterized images, static assets
-- combined tasks for full dev launch and quick start on existing project
+- combined tasks for full dev launch and quick re-launch on existing project
+- webpack works as webpack does, not as gulp stream, also uses its watcher
 - ```NODE_ENV=dev|prod|{whatever}```, default - dev
 - ```NODE_WATCH=true|false```, default - true
 - ```NODE_DEBUG=true|false```, default - false (will write debug details for tasks)
-- webpack works as webpack does, not as gulp stream, also uses built in watcher

 ## Steps to start
 - clone the repo